-Long Island Cares cannot accept gifts which involve unlawful discrimination nor can Long Island Cares accept gifts which obligate it to violate any applicable laws or regulations.
+Long Island Cares cannot accept gifts that involve unlawful discrimination nor can Long Island Cares accept gifts that obligate it to violate any applicable laws or regulations.

 POLICIES AND GUIDELINES

 The following policies and guidelines govern acceptance of gifts made to Long Island Cares, Inc. for the benefit of any of its operations, programs or services.

 Use of Legal Counsel — Long Island Cares, Inc. will seek the advice of legal counsel in matters relating to acceptance of gifts when appropriate.
 Review by counsel is recommended for:

 a) Gifts of securities that are subject to restrictions or buy-sell agreements.

 b) Documents naming Long Island Cares, Inc. as trustee or requiring Long Island Cares, Inc. to act in any fiduciary capacity.